sitepack-io/storelinkr-wordpress/readme.txt

 == Frequently Asked Questions ==

-= How can I create a whitelabel return portal? =
+= Which European marketplaces are supported? =

-Start by creating a free StoreLinkr account and activate the "Returns" solution.
-This solutions offers you a whitelabel returns portal to request all data from your customers.
+StoreLinkr supports all major European marketplaces including Bol.com, Amazon (NL, DE, FR, IT, ES, BE, SE, PL), Kaufland.de, Allegro.pl and many others.
+We are constantly adding new integrations to help you reach more customers.

 = Which point of sale systems are supported by this plugin? =